SeedTactics/fms-insight/docs/overview.md

 sidebar_label: Overview
 ---

-FMS Insight is a progam which runs on an flexible machining system (FMS) cell controller which provides:
+FMS Insight is a program which runs on an flexible machining system (FMS) cell controller which provides:

 * A server which stores a log of all events that occur in the cell.